apache/druid/docs/configuration/index.md

 There are four JVM parameters that we set on all of our processes:

-1.  `-Duser.timezone=UTC` This sets the default timezone of the JVM to UTC.
+-  `-Duser.timezone=UTC`: This sets the default timezone of the JVM to UTC.
 We always set this and do not test with other default timezones, so local timezones might work, but they also might uncover weird and interesting bugs.
 To issue queries in a non-UTC timezone, see [query granularities](../querying/granularities.md#period-granularities)
-2.  `-Dfile.encoding=UTF-8` This is similar to timezone, we test assuming UTF-8.
+-  `-Dfile.encoding=UTF-8` This is similar to timezone, we test assuming UTF-8.
 Local encodings might work, but they also might result in weird and interesting bugs.
-3.  `-Djava.io.tmpdir=<a path>` Various parts of the system that interact with the file system do it via temporary files, and these files can get somewhat large.
-Many production systems are set up to have small (but fast) `/tmp` directories, which can be problematic with Druid so we recommend pointing the JVM’s tmp directory to something with a little more meat.
-This directory should not be volatile tmpfs.
-This directory should also have good read and write speed and hence NFS mount should strongly be avoided.
+-  `-Djava.io.tmpdir=<a path>` Various parts of Druid use temporary files to interact with the file system.
+These files can become quite large.
+This means that systems that have small `/tmp` directories can cause problems for Druid.
+Therefore, set the JVM tmp directory to a location with ample space.

+     Also consider the following when configuring the JVM tmp directory:
+     - The temp directory should not be volatile tmpfs.
+     - This directory should also have good read and write speed.
+     - Avoid NFS mount.
+     - The `org.apache.druid.java.util.metrics.SysMonitor` requires execute privileges on files in `java.io.tmpdir`.
+If you are using the system monitor, do not set `java.io.tmpdir` to `noexec`.
-4.  `-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager` This allows log4j2 to handle logs for non-log4j2 components (like jetty) which use standard java logging.
+-  `-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager` This allows log4j2 to handle logs for non-log4j2 components (like jetty) which use standard java logging.

 ### Extensions